wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Section 143: replaced, on 1 October 2009, by [section 100][1435] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).

-    Section 143: amended for certain purposes, on 4 September 2013, by [section 79][1440] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 143: amended, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 79][1440] of the Resource Management Amendment Act 2013 (2013 No 63).

 ##### 144 Restriction on when Minister may call in matter